 c.
 Renewal Projects.
-Awards made under the CoC Program and YHDP are eligible for renewal with FY 2021 funds if they are currently in operation and have an executed grant agreement that is dated no later than December 31, 2021 and expire in CY 2022 (the period from January 1, 2022 through December 31, 2022).
-Projects renewed under the FY 2021 CoC Program Competition NOFO are renewable as set forth in 24 CFR 578.33 to continue ongoing leasing, operating, supportive services, rental assistance, HMIS, and project administrative costs.
-YHDP is being administered under the Consolidated Appropriations Act, 2021 which permits YHDP projects to be renewed or replaced non-competitively through the CoC Program.
+Awards made under the CoC Program and YHDP are eligible for renewal with FY 2022 funds if they are currently in operation and have an executed grant agreement that is dated no later than December 31, 2022 and expire in CY 2023 (the period from January 1, 2023 through December 31, 2023).
+Projects renewed under the FY 2022 CoC Program Competition NOFO are renewable as set forth in 24 CFR 578.33 to continue ongoing leasing, operating, supportive services, rental assistance, HMIS, and project administrative costs.
+YHDP is being administered under the Consolidated Appropriations Act, 2022 which permits YHDP projects to be renewed or replaced non-competitively through the CoC Program.
 Except as otherwise provided in Section II.B.7 of this NOFO, all YHDP projects and awards will be governed by the requirements of the Rule.
-Grant agreements for FY 2020 funds must be executed by December 31, 2021 to be eligible for renewal.
-If a project application is not executed by December 31, 2021, HUD will withdraw any funds conditionally awarded for FY 2021.
+Grant agreements for FY 2021 funds must be executed by December 31, 2022, HUD will withdraw any funds conditionally awarded for FY 2022.